Deep Generative model that uses physical quantities to generate and retrieve solar magnetic active regions

 We make a lookup table of the 100-dimensional noise vector $z$ vs. the calculated parameters for all 10,000 generated images and use the median of each parameter as a threshold to assign a binary label.
-Using these binary labels we train a Support Vector Machine (SVM) to learn the decision boundary on the 100-dimensional latent space that separates regimes of higher and lower values of the selected parameters.
+Using these binary labels we train a linear Support Vector Machine (SVM) to learn the decision boundary on the 100-dimensional latent space that separates regimes of higher and lower values of the selected parameters.
 We use 7,000 data points for training and 3,000 for validation.
+In the linear SVM classifier, we got the best results with a regularization strength of 1.
+We did not require any class reweighting as we used balanced ($50\%$ positive, $50\%$ negative) classes.
 We acquire the normal vectors ($\hat{\textbf{n}}^{p}$) for the decision boundaries of three trained SVMs ($p \in \{\text{TUF}, \text{PSEP}, \text{R}\} $).

 To visualize the latent space and the SVM-derived decision boundary in 2-dimensions described by ($z_1^{\prime}, z_2^{\prime}$) we project the 100-dimensional space ($z_1, z_2, .., z_{100}$) using a simple transformation: $z_1^{\prime} = z_1$ and $z_2^{\prime}=\frac{1}{n_2}\sum_{i=2}^{100}n_iz_i$, where ($n_1, n_2, ..,n_{100}$) defines the normal ($\hat{\textbf{n}}^{p}$) to the hyperplane defining the decision boundary and $n_2\ne0$.
 This transformed the hyperplane to a line in the visualized 2-dimensions.
 In Figure~\ref{fig4}, one can observe a clear demarcation between physical parameters represented by images above and below the decision line.